NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/One-Millimeter Punch.md

 **Prerequisites** One-Inch Punch
 * * *
 Your punches have incredible force and control.
-When you damage a target using One-Inch Punch, you can focus your ki to send the foe flying.
+When you damage a target using One-Inch Punch, you can focus your qi to send the foe flying.
 If you do, the target must attempt a Fortitude check save against your class DC.

 * * *